 What to Purge.
-Things that your rarely use, things that are broken, things that you don’t love, things that you can live without and things that can be replaced cheaply.
-Download our DeCluttering Cheat Sheet that will help you decide if an item should be tossed out, donated or kept.
+Things that you rarely use, things that are broken, things that you don’t love, things that you can live without, and things that can be replaced cheaply.
+Download our DeCluttering Cheat Sheet that will help you decide if an item should be tossed out, donated, or kept.

 Day 13 – Medicine Cabinets